 In the Women’s event, the gold and silver medal winners swapped first and second place from the end of the first stage to the end of the second stage making for another exciting event.
 For more information, you can also take a look at the results for this race.

 What is your favorite Olympic ski event?
-We’d love to hear from you, so please leave your comments if you would like.
+I’d love to hear from you, please leave your comments below.